 What is GLSEN:

 GLSEN has been championing LGBTQ+ issues in K-12 education since 1990.
 GLSEN works to ensure that LGBTQ+ students are able to learn and grow in a school environment free from bullying and harassment.
 Together we can transform our nation's schools into the safe and affirming environment all youth deserve.

 GLSEN Chapters are community-based groups of people who work to bring GLSEN’s programs and visions to their communities.
 They are supported in their work by the GLSEN national offices in New York City and Washington, DC.
 There are currently 44 GLSEN Chapters serving communities large and small around the country.

 Chapter leaders are a range of people from students to parents, teachers to administrators, and any other local community members who have an interest in ensuring safe schools for all.
 All Chapters work within GLSEN’s mission, vision, and policy platform but no two Chapters have exactly the same list of projects.
 Local programs include professional development for educators, GSA support and networking, student leadership development, community outreach, and local, state, and federal safe schools legislative advocacy.

-- You have the lived experience of being an LGBTQ+ student in United States education systems.
+- Lived experience of being an LGBTQ+ student in United States education systems.

-- You have previously worked with a Chapter beforehand or been a part of GLSEN national programming.
+- Prior experience with a GLSEN Chapter or GLSEN national programming.

-- You have experience in working with organizations and teams, building coalitions, organizing digitally, and supporting other LGBTQ+ students.
+- Experience working with organizations and teams, building coalitions, organizing digitally, and supporting LGBTQ+ students.

-- We will be prioritizing recent high school graduates, Black and brown LGBTQ students, and trans and nonbinary student organizers.
+- The GLSEN Freedom Fellowship prioritizes recent high school graduates, Black and brown LGBTQ+ students, and trans and nonbinary student organizers.

 - Commit to upholding the vision, mission, and values of GLSEN.